 |Status of Implementation Progress (Outputs, Activities, and Issues)

-completed with some delays due to security problems Cancelled at the request of the government as the implementing environment was not yet ready Cancelled at the request of the government as the implementing environment was not yet ready Cancelled at the request of the government as the implementing environment was not yet ready completed with several EA staff trained throughout the project implementation
+Completed with some delays due to security problems.
+Loan closed on 30 June 2014.
+Cancelled at the request of the government as the implementing environment was not yet ready.
+Cancelled at the request of the government as the implementing environment was not yet ready.
+Cancelled at the request of the government as the implementing environment was not yet ready.
+Completed with several EA staff trained throughout the project implementation.

 |Status of Development Objectives